ktschroeder/Cloudless/README.md

 TODO

 Up next:
-- (TODOs in code) odd jitter of window when changing images, such as when navigating through a directory
 - (TODOs in code) bug: fullscreen on secondary monitor, click and drag, image uses cursor location as if on primary monitor

 Probably should/will: